 Who is the course open to?

-Attendance is open to all undergraduate and postgraduate Faculty of the Built Environment students, who have completed their second year of studies.
-Any student who is COMPLETING second year at the end of 2018 can apply.
+Attendance is open to all undergraduate and postgraduate Faculty of the Built Environment students, who have completed their second year of undergraduate studies.
+Any student who is COMPLETING second year at the end of 2019 can apply.
 The course promotes interdisciplinary learning as a core theme.

 How many students will be accepted?